 Only a few short years ago increasing litigation and inflated awards for damages had combined to create medical liability crises that were driving physicians, particularly specialists, out of Pennsylvania and Texas.
 As doctors' malpractice insurance premiums skyrocketed, many general care physicians and specialists looked to set up shop in other states.
-As a result the availability of medical care was compromised, and citizens began looking to their legislatures and courts for answers.313 Fast forward to 2008 when reforms adopted by the respective legislatures and judiciaries in these two states have had time to succeed.
+As a result the availability of

-In Pennsylvania medical malpractice filings fell nearly 40 percent statewide, from 2,632 in 2000 to 1,617 in 2007.314 Philadelphia, in particular, witnessed a drop in filings from 1,085 to 586 during that period.315 According to the Pennsylvania Medical Society's 2007 report, physician insurance premiums also dropped between 2002 and 2007, as the liability climate improved.316 Former Pennsylvania Supreme Court Justice William H. Lamb served as chairman of the state's Medical Malpractice Task Force and credits much of the improvement to initiatives undertaken by the high court.317 Court rules now require a plaintiff's lawyer to file a medical malpractice lawsuit in the county where the cause of action arose, along with a certificate of merit from a licensed physician stating that there is a reasonable probability that the defendant(s) deviated from the accepted standard of care.318 This has the effect of curbing meritless claims designed simply to extort settlements from malpractice insurers.
+In Pennsylvania medical malpractice filings fell nearly 40 percent statewide, from 2,632 in 2000 to 1,617 in 2007.
+Philadelphia, in particular, witnessed a drop in filings from 1,085 to 586 during that period.
+According to the Pennsylvania Medical Society's 2007 report, physician insurance premiums also dropped between 2002 and 2007, as the liability climate improved.
+Former Pennsylvania Supreme Court Justice William H. Lamb served as chairman of the state's Medical Malpractice Task Force and credits much of the improvement to initiatives undertaken by the high court.
+Court rules now require a plaintiff's lawyer to file a medical malpractice lawsuit in the county where the cause of action arose, along with a certificate of merit from a licensed physician stating that there is a reasonable probability that the defendant(s) deviated from the accepted standard of care.
+318 This has the effect of curbing meritless claims designed simply to extort settlements from malpractice insurers.

 The turnaround of Texas's medical liability crisis is even more profound.
-The state faced in 2003 a situation in which 1 in every 4 doctors faced at least one malpractice claim each year.319 That number has since decreased by half in light of reforms enacted by the state through Proposition 12, which was a constitutional amendment ratifying the limit on noneconomic damages in medical malpractice cases.320 This law limited a plaintiff's noneconomic damages award to \$250,000 from doctors, and an additional \$250,000 from each of up to two medical care institutions.
+The state faced in 2003 a situation in which 1 in every 4 doctors faced at least one malpractice claim each year.
+That number has since decreased by half in light of reforms enacted by the state through Proposition 12, which was a constitutional amendment ratifying the limit on noneconomic damages in medical malpractice cases.
+This law limited a plaintiff's noneconomic damages award to \$250,000 from doctors, and an additional \$250,000 from each of up to two medical care institutions.

 In the five years following the state's passage of Proposition 12 the medical liability climate has improved demonstrably.
-As a result of reductions in the number of claims being filed, the Lone Star State's largest malpractice insurer, the Texas Medical Liability Trust, has repeatedly dropped its rates and returned dividends to renewing policy holders, equating to a rate cut of more than 50%.321 It is estimated that insurers statewide have cut rates by more than 25%.322 There are also more than 30 new insurers in the state, up from just four in 2003.323 During this same period Texas has licensed approximately 8,836 new doctors, with each year setting a new record for license applications.324 Areas formerly in acute crisis, such as South Texas, Victoria and Beaumont, have shown proportionately impressive gains with the addition of desperately needed specialists.325 One survey reported that nearly 90% of Texas doctors said they felt more comfortable practicing medicine now than before the state's medical liability laws changed in 2003.326 A study by The Perryman Group states that approximately 8.5% of Texas's economic growth since 1995 is the result of lawsuit reforms.327 The study further reports that the total impact of tort reforms implemented since 1995 includes the creation of almost a half-million jobs in the state.
-Reforms specifically limiting non-economic damages in medical malpractice lawsuits are credited with creating more than 223,000 of those jobs.328 As good health care becomes more accessible, it's plainly easier for employers to maintain and expand healthier and more productive workforces.
+As a result of reductions in the number of claims being filed, the Lone Star State's largest malpractice insurer, the Texas Medical Liability Trust, has repeatedly dropped its rates and returned dividends to renewing policy holders, equating to a rate cut of more than 50%.
+It is estimated that insurers statewide have cut rates by more than 25%.
+There are also more than 30 new insurers in the state, up from just four in 2003.
+During this same period Texas has licensed approximately 8,836 new doctors, with each year setting a new record for license applications.
+Areas formerly in acute crisis, such as South Texas, Victoria and Beaumont, have shown proportionately impressive gains with the addition of desperately needed specialists.
+One survey reported that nearly 90% of Texas doctors said they felt more comfortable practicing medicine now than before the state's medical liability laws changed in 2003.

+A study by The Perryman Group states that approximately 8.5% of Texas's economic growth since 1995 is the result of lawsuit reforms.
+The study further reports that the total impact of tort reforms implemented since 1995 includes the creation of almost a half-million jobs in the state.
+Reforms specifically limiting non-economic damages in medical malpractice lawsuits are credited with creating more than 223,000 of those jobs.
+As good health care becomes more accessible, it's plainly easier for employers to maintain and expand healthier and more productive workforces.